Trevor Lee

 Trevor Lee Caddell (born September 30, 1993) is an American professional wrestler.
-He is best known for his time in WWE as Cameron Grimes and in Impact Wrestling as Trevor Lee.
+He is signed to Major League Wrestling (MLW), where he performs under his real name and is a former one-time and inaugural MLW Southern Crown Champion.
+He also makes appearances on the independent circuit.
+He is best known for his time in WWE as Cameron Grimes, where he is a former one-time NXT North American Champion and the final Million Dollar Champion, and in Impact Wrestling, where he is a former three-time TNA X Division Champion and a former one-time TNA World Tag Team Champion with Brian Myers.

 Caddell made his debut on the independent circuit in 2009 as Trevor Lee, most notably in Pro Wrestling Guerilla (PWG), where he was PWG Tag Team Champion with Andrew Everett.
-He signed with Impact Wrestling in 2015, where he stayed for the next 4 years, winning the Impact X Division Champion 3 times, and the TNA World Tag Team Champion once with Brian Myers.
+He signed with Impact Wrestling in 2015, where he stayed for the next 4 years.
 After leaving Impact, he signed with WWE and was assigned to NXT with the name Cameron Grimes.
 In WWE, he is a former NXT North American Champion and was the final Million Dollar Champion.
 He then joined the SmackDown brand in 2023 until his release from the company the next year 2024.